 Although your first instinct may be to edit your vocal takes in the context of the full mix, try soloing the vocal instead.
 You want to hear the voice loud and clear without any distractions to note any unwanted noises—grunts, ambient sounds, or coughs.
 Even if they’re hard to hear, the noises may be audible on different speaker setups systems or different headphones.
 Better clean it all up right away, so solo that vocal track and cut out all the unwanted noise!

 If there are long sections of no singing, make sure there is actual silence in them.
 Apply a noise gate to minimize any undesirable low-level sounds between vocal lines.
-If your audio recording has any sort of background hum, hiss, or buzzing, you'll want to use RX 7's Spectral De-noise module to further clean it all up.
+If your audio recording has any sort of background hum, hiss, or buzzing, you'll want to use the Spectral De-noise module in RX to further clean it all up.